Master (MS) in Nursing

 • U.S. students enrolling immediately after graduation from a Bachelor of Science program in nursing must pass the national licensing examination (NCLEX-RN) before beginning any clinical coursework.
 Students who are granted full-time admission in a fall semester are scheduled to take NURS 502: Advanced Physical Health Assessment in the first semester of study.
 NURS 502 has a clinical component requiring those students to pass the NCLEX-RN examination and provide proof of passing the exam by August 1 of the first fall semester of admission.

-• Students who have already completed a master's degree in nursing from an accredited program, but wish to pursue a different clinical specialty and/or advanced practice role may be admitted to the post-graduate program.
+• Students who have already completed a master's degree in nursing from an accredited program, but wish to pursue a different clinical specialty or functional role role may be admitted to the post-graduate program.
 (GREs are not required for the post-graduate program.)

 • Students admitted to a graduate nursing program must be computer literate before beginning their studies.
 They must possess: the ability to use various software applications, use email, conduct web searches, download and upload files and communicate through instant messaging and chatting.